Contact Professor Andrew Silke

 Articles In Journals

-- Windle J & Silke A (2019) Is drawing from the state ‘state of the art’?: a review of organised crime research data collection and analysis, 2004–2018, Trends in Organized Crime, Early online.
+- Windle J & Silke A (2019) Is drawing from the state ‘state of the art’?: a review of organised crime research data collection and analysis, 2004–2018, Trends in Organized Crime, Available online 8 January 2019.

 - Silke A & Filippidou A (2019) What drives terrorist innovation?
 Lessons from black September and Munich 1972, Security Journal, Early online.